vadigihemanthkumar/Redesigning-Poor-Code/README.md

 A command-line interface (CLI) is implemented for user interaction, providing a simple and intuitive way to access the system's functionalities.

 ### Error Handling
-Comprehensive error handling and input validation are implemented throughout the application to ensure robustness and user-friendly operation.
+The application includes error handling to manage common issues such as invalid inputs or file operations, ensuring a smooth user experience.

 ### Modularity and Scalability
 The application is designed to be modular, with clear separation of concerns between different components.
 This architecture facilitates future expansions and modifications.